senseyeio/mbgo/README.md

 ## Examples

-See the integration tests in `client_test.go` for detailed examples.
+See the examples in the [godoc](https://godoc.org/github.com/senseyeio/mbgo).

 ## Contributing